Electric Pressure Washer: The maintenance tips for the pressure washer illustrated here will ensure your equipment

-- Disconnect every part of the equipment, like a garden hose, and extension, spray gun, and high-pressure hose.
+- Disconnect every part of the equipment, like a garden hose, an extension, a spray gun, and a high-pressure hose.
 Get them drained of water.

-- Disconnect if it has any extra water supply, for example, pump.
+- Disconnect if it has any extra water supply, for example, a pump.

 - Wash and clean any dirt or debris off if it exists till now.

 - Notice that if you have cleaned any dirt from the cooling vent.

 How to Keep the Engine in Good Health

 Proper maintaining the pressure washer’s engine will benefit you in running efficiently and lasting longer.
 The user manual that came with the machine includes detailed maintenance procedures that tell you what you need to do.
 To follow these procedures, unplug the wire from the spark plug to fix it where it cannot reach the plug.
 Try to keep your machine in a well-ventilated but covered area.